 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Moore isn’t mainly white- or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Moore who work in office and administrative support (12.23%), management occupations (12.16%), and sales jobs (11.75%).
+There are especially a lot of people living in Moore who work in management occupations (13.69%), office and administrative support (11.03%), and sales jobs (10.19%).

 The per capita income in Moore in 2010 was $27,855, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,420 for a family of four.
 However, Moore contains both very wealthy and poor people as well.

 Moore is an extremely ethnically-diverse town.
 The people who call Moore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moore include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Moore include English, Irish, Italian, and European.

 The most common language spoken in Moore is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Other Indo-European and Spanish.